nhorro/rover-firmware-ng/Documentation/HardwareSetup.md

 | UART1_RX PB_15 (CN7) | UART_TX              | Red        |
 | UART1_TX PB_6 (CN10) | UART_RX              | White      |

-### Raspberry Pi (low/mid cost production mode 1)
+### Raspberry Pi and Jetson

 Raspberry Pi 3B+/4 are the chosen on board computer options for the low/mid cost configuration.
 As with the previous option, ensure the firmware is built with  `UartTcTmHandle` set to `huart1` (see notes above).
+As Jetson Nano has the same pinout as Raspberry Pi, only part of the application software is different.

 ![Raspberry Pi pinout](https://www.raspberrypi.com/documentation/computers/images/GPIO-Pinout-Diagram-2.png)